Juan Mata: 2021–22 season

 On 2 July 2021, Mata signed a contract extension with Manchester United, keeping him at the club for another year.
-After having made twelve appearances throughout the whole 2021-2022 campaign, the last of which during the team's last league fixture against Crystal Palace (on 22 May 2022), Mata left the club at the end of the season following his contract expiration.
-The Spaniard's time at Old Trafford came to an end after eight years, a total amount of 285 appearances and 51 goals and four trophies won with the club.
+After having made twelve appearances throughout the whole 2021–22 campaign, the last of which was during the team's last league fixture against Crystal Palace (on 22 May 2022), Mata left the club at the end of the season following his contract expiration.
+His time at Old Trafford came to an end after eight years, a total amount of 285 appearances and 51 goals and four trophies won with the club.